mtcockerell/DNS-Cache-Poison/README.md

 `Upstream DNS` (`10.20.30.5`): Plays the role of an upstream DNS server

 ### DNS Cache Server (`10.20.30.2`)
+#### 4. What is an upstream DNS server?
+Give and example of a popular one.
 This is a simple DNS resolver developed to fully examine the attack process.
 It first looks at the cache stored and returns the cache if there is.
 Otherwise, it will forward the request to the upstream DNS server, waiting for responses.

 As the objective of this project is only to investigate the attack itself, the Query ID (QID) for requesting is always set to range from 10000 to 10050, and the source port is fixed to 22222 to avoid launching a birthday attack, which is not the goal of this project.